 Network Blocks and enrichment fields

-The Label you assign to a Network Block is stored in an enrichment field that CSE adds to each Record that contains an IP address in that block.
+The Label you assign to a Network Block is stored in an enrichment field that Cloud SIEM adds to each Record that contains an IP address in that block.
 Similarly, an enrichment field is added to each Record that contains an IP address in a Network Block that is marked Internal.